Macrometacorp/docs/docs/quickstart.md

 Great, time to jump right in!
 Let's get started with Macrometa by creating a global address book.
 In this tutorial, you will be creating a document [collection](https://macrometa.com/docs/collections/), inserting and querying some user data, and finally creating a fully operational API via [Query Workers](https://macrometa.com/docs/queryworkers/).
 This tutorial is Macrometa's version of "Hello, world!", is simplistic by design, and demonstrates how you can quickly use our stateful serverless back-end to run a globally distributed database with local read-write latencies around 50ms.

-If you've already completed this tutorial, you can skip ahead to [add search to your application](https://macrometa.com/docs/search/getting-started)
+If you've already completed this tutorial, then you can [add search to your application](https://macrometa.com/docs/search/getting-started).

 ## Prerequisites